Chad L. Williams

 William O. Grabe

 William O. Grabe was a Managing Director at General Atlantic from 1992 to 2010.
 Since 2010, Mr. Grabe has served as Advisory Director for General Atlantic.
 Mr. Grabe brings broad international experience and an extensive sales and marketing background to the board.
 He has assisted numerous companies in their geographical expansion and the development of strategic alliances.
-Mr. Grabe currently serves on the boards of directors of Lenovo Group and Ltd., Gartner, Inc. Mr. Grabe currently serves as the chair of the QTS Compensation Committee.
+Mr. Grabe currently serves on the boards of Lenovo Group Limited, Gartner, Inc., and Covisint Corporation, and is also the chair of the QTS Compensation Committee.
 Prior to his affiliation with General Atlantic, Mr. Grabe retired from the IBM Corporation as a Vice President and Corporate Officer.
 In his last position he was responsible for US Marketing and Services and was a founding member of the board of ISSC, the precursor to IBM Global Services.
 Earlier in his IBM career he was President, National Accounts Division and in 1988 was responsible for the worldwide launch of the AS 400.

 Mr. Grabe is a graduate of the UCLA Graduate School of Business; MBA, 1963 and New York University; BS, 1958.
-His outside affiliations include serving as a member of the UCLA Anderson School of Management Board of Visitors, a member of the Board of the Grand Canyon Trust, and on the Board of Trustees of the Board of the Nature Conservancy in Florida.
+His outside affiliations include serving as a member of the UCLA Anderson Board of Advisors, a member of the Board of the Grand Canyon Trust, and on the Board of Trustees of the Board of the Nature Conservancy in Florida.

 John Barter has more than twenty-five years of experience in financial management, mergers and acquisitions, executive management and planning and analysis.
 Mr. Barter currently serves on numerous Boards of Directors , including Dice Holdings, Inc. and Genpact Global Holdings, Inc., and previously served on the Boards of Directors of Lenovo Group and SRA International.
 In addition to his QTS Board of Director duties, Mr. Barter chairs the QTS Audit Committee.